sa2c/CellProfiler-RunOnCluster/README.md

 ## Installation
 ### Windows

-A precompiled executable is provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
+A precompiled executable with default settings for the Sunbird cluster in Swansea is provided in [releases](https://github.com/sa2c/CellProfiler-RunOnCluster/releases/download/v1.0/CellProfiler.exe).
 These executables require that a Java Runtime Environment is installed.
 You can get one for example form the [Java downloads page](https://www.java.com/en/download/).

 ### Source Installation